perforce/p4prometheus/INSTALL.md

 ## prometheus

-Access page http://monitor:9090 in your browser and search for some metrics.
+Access page http://localhost:9090 in your browser and search for some metrics.

 ## Grafana

-Check that a suitable data source is setup (e.g. Prometheus)
+Check that a suitable data source is setup (i.e. Prometheus)

 Use the `Explore` option to look for some basic metrics, e.g. just start typing p4_ and it should autocomplete if it has found p4_ metrics being collected.